cwendorf/Sourcebook/SPSS/data-analysis/correlations.md

 ### Selecting the Analysis

-1. First, enter data involving multiple variables.
-This is described elsewhere.
+1. First, enter data involving multiple variables (described elsewhere).

 2. After the data are entered, select the "Analyze → Correlate → Bivariate" option from the main menu.